-1) Choose Auto Focus ROI button.
+1) Choose a Focus ROI

-Please follow the steps below to set up and perform multi point focus:
+To set up and perform multi point focus:

 Note: Always try to select something with crisp edges.
 When using an image with poor image quality, the Auto Focus algorithm may not work properly.
 Please review the Quick Tips for Best Image Quality article for help obtaining a good quality image from your camera.